Electrostatic computations for statistical mechanics and random matrix applications

 In the case of a rectangle $[a_1,b_1] \times [a_2,b_2]$, generalising the square case from \cite{Hu96} with the logarithmic potential, one has for the potential $V(x,y)$ due to a uniform background (set equal to unity)

 with $\alpha_0 = a_1 - x$, $\alpha_1 = b_1 -x$, $\beta_0 = a_2 - y$, $\beta_1 = b_2 -y$.

-\subsection{The domain $\Omega$ as implied by the potential}
+\subsection{The Domain $\Omega$ as Implied by the Potential}

-Consider the potential (\ref{3.4ai}).
+\alert{In this subsection we restrict to $d=2$}, and begin by considering the potential (\ref{3.4ai}).
 Since $\log r$ is harmonic in its domain of validity (the annulus $cR \le r \le R$), we know from Poisson's equation as noted above (\ref{3.1}) that the corresponding background charge density must be equal to $-\rho_{\rm b}$.
 We pose the question as to what features of the functional form (\ref{3.4ai}) distinguishes the boundary of the annulus?
 Consider first the inner radius.
 We see that its value $r=cR$ can be distinguished as the unique solution of the equation $r {d \over dr} V(r) = 0$ (here we have included as extra factor of $r$ to allow for the case $c=0$).
 With this noted, we can make use of the normalisation condition implied by the Poisson equation $\int_\Omega \nabla_{\vec{r}}^2 V(r) \, d \vec{r} = 2 \pi \rho_{\rm b} | \Omega|$ to see that the outer boundary $r=R$ can be distinguished by the requirement that $r {d \over dr} V(r) = \rho_{\rm b} | \Omega|$.
 These findings are consistent with the following more general result (identify $q(r) = 2 V(r)$) \cite[\S IV.6]{ST97}.

-\begin{prop} Let $q(r)$ be strictly subharmonic, meaning that its Laplacian is strictly positive.
+\begin{proposition} Let $q(r)$ be strictly subharmonic, meaning that its Laplacian is strictly positive.
 Consider the two-dimensional radially symmetric log-potential Coulomb system with Boltzmann factor proportional to

 For $N \to \infty$ the support of the limiting density (in the present context often referred to as the droplet) is the annulus $r_0 \le r \le r_1$ with $r_0, r_1$ the solutions of